NaktaZhang/NaktaZhang/README.md

 - 👋 Hi, I’m @NaktaZhang
-- 👀 I’m interested in cook
+- 👀 I’m interested in cooking
 - 🌱 I’m currently learning how to cook
 - 💞️ I’m looking to collaborate on chefs
 - 📫 How to reach me 2513004818@qq.com